 What Causes Mixed Hearing Loss?

-Mixed hearing loss be a result of anything that causes conductive hearing loss or SNHL.
+Mixed hearing loss is a result of anything that causes conductive hearing loss or SNHL.
 For example, if you have hearing loss in your inner ear due to a noisy work environment and fluid in your middle ear then that could lead to mixed hearing loss, making your hearing worse than it would be with only one of those problems.

 Or, another example, a person experiencing age-related hearing loss may suddenly experience further hearing loss due to a ruptured eardrum.
 The symptoms of mixed hearing loss manifest in some combination of the symptoms that people with either sensorineural or conductive hearing loss would experience alone.